 The Green Block Party was the idea of former Sustainability Commissioner Sue Crothers, while she served on the Park District Foundation.
 The first Green Block party was introduced in 2012 as an education piece for waste reduction.
-With a grant from the OPRF Community Foundation the Park District Foundation created a forum in which each block received a free compost Earth Machine and caddie to raffle off after a presentation on waste diversion and or native plantings.
-This program ran for three years and included employing an intern from Dominican University.
+With a grant from the OPRF Community Foundation the Park District Foundation created a "Green Block Party Kit" which was delivered by Public Works to the block party.
+It included street barriers with green logo, compost caddy, banners, and information on how to go "green" and reduce waste.
+Each year since the GBP program has been enhanced with programming and presentations.
+For example, in 2013 each block received a free compost Earth Machine and caddy to raffle off after a presentation on compost and waste diversion and This program included employing an intern from Dominican University for three years.